sonic-net/SONiC/doc/mgmt/SONiC_PIM_SM_HLD.md

 ssm-ranges                : Configure Source-Specific-Multicast group range using IP Prefix-list ecmp-enabled              : To enable PIM ECMP (true/false) ecmp-rebalance-enabled    : To enable PIM ECMP rebalance (true/false).
-It can be enabled/disabled only when ECMP is enabled spt-threshold             : To disable or re-enable the SPT switchover.
-By default, SPT switchover is enabled in the system.
+It can be enabled/disabled only when ECMP is enabled +spt-action               : To disable or re-enable the SPT switchover +spt-infinity-prefix-list : Prefix-list for which SPT switchover has to be disabled.
 ```

 #### 3.3.1.2 PIM Interface-Specific Configuration [Existing]